lannonbr/gatsby-github-stats/README.md

 ![Screenshot](./Screenshot.png)

+Note: As of May 9, 2021 I am stopping the crawling for this dataset and will eventually take down the website.
+Feel free to fork this repo if you wish to continue.

 A website that tracks the last two weeks of statistics about the [gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby) repo.

 This is an unnofficial project and not maintained by the Gatsby Core Team.